steveseguin/chromicast/readme.md

 This Code is me tinkering around with ideas; it is unfinished.
 Audio isn't yet supported.

-It is based on the chromicast repo I made. https://github.com/steveseguin/chromicam
+It is based on the chromicam repo I made. https://github.com/steveseguin/chromicam

 It requires a couple dependencies